enso-org/enso/docs/infrastructure/logging.md

 ## Protocol

-The service is designed to be usable by a variety of components.
-It relies on a WebSocket connection to a specified endpoint that exchanges JSON-encoded text messages.
-The communication is uni-directional - the only messages are log messages that are sent from a connected client to the server that gathers all logs.
+The service relies on a WebSocket connection to a specified endpoint that exchanges JSON-encoded text messages.
+The communication is uni-directional - the only messages are log messages that are sent from a connected client to the server that aggregates the logs.

 ### Types